LoanpyDataHub/koeblergothic/docs/mkcldf.rst

 .. code-block:: sh

-   pip install -e gerstnerhungarian pip install -e loanpy
+   pip install -e koeblergothic
+   pip install -e loanpy

 Installing these two packages will also install all their dependencies, which are specified in their respective ``setup.py`` files.
-One of the dependencies that has been installed together with *gerstnerhungarian* is `Spacy <https://pypi.org/project/spacy/>`_.
+One of the dependencies that has been installed together with *koeblergothic* is `Spacy <https://pypi.org/project/spacy/>`_.
 Spacy offers pre-trained wordvector models.
-Since this is a rapidly changing field, it is adviced, to download always the most up-to-date vectors from the most up-to-date packages.
+Since this is a rapidly changing field, it is adviced to download always the most up-to-date vectors from the most up-to-date packages.
 The architecture allows you to replace this step with more suitable libraries.
 At the current moment (April 2023), the best available option